Throoni/CAPM_Analysis/results/reports/main/CAPM_Analysis_Report.md

    - **Diversification Ratio:** 2.35
    - **Variance Reduction:** 82.0%

-**Figure 7: Efficient Frontier**
+**Figure 7: Efficient Frontier with All Stocks and Market Index**

-*(See `results/plots/efficient_frontier.png`)*
+*(See `results/figures/efficient_frontier.png`)*

-The efficient frontier shows:
+The enhanced efficient frontier graph shows:
-- All efficient portfolios lie on the upward-sloping curve
-- Minimum-variance portfolio is at the leftmost point
+- **X-axis:** Volatility (standard deviation, %)
+- **Y-axis:** Expected return (%)
+- **All individual stocks** plotted as scatter points (gray)
+- **Efficient frontier** (blue line) showing optimal risk-return combinations
+- **Market index (MSCI Europe)** plotted as a red star
+- **Minimum-variance portfolio** (red circle)
-- Tangency portfolio (optimal risky portfolio) maximizes Sharpe ratio
+- **Tangency portfolio** (optimal risky portfolio, green circle)
-- Capital Market Line connects risk-free rate to tangency portfolio
+- **Capital Market Line** connecting risk-free rate to tangency portfolio

+**CAPM Interpretation from the Graph:**
+- **If the efficient frontier overlaps well with the chosen market index (MSCI Europe):** This would indicate that CAPM holds - the market index lies on or near the efficient frontier, suggesting it represents the optimal market portfolio
+- **If the efficient frontier does NOT overlap with the market index:** This indicates that CAPM does not hold - the market index is not on the efficient frontier, suggesting that the market portfolio is not mean-variance efficient

+The graph provides visual evidence of whether the chosen market index (MSCI Europe) represents an efficient portfolio, which is a key assumption of CAPM.

 ### 8.4 Interpretation